r-fukutoku/ML410_Project4/index.md

 <img width="796" alt="image" src="https://user-images.githubusercontent.com/98488324/156966754-a40a439b-7364-4cc8-85da-7fe520dfd817.png">

 LightGBM is called “Light” because of its computation power and giving results faster.
-It takes less memory to run and is able to deal with large amounts of data.
+It takes less memory to run and is able to deal with large volumes of data having more than 10,000+ rows, especially when one needs to achieve a high accuracy of results.
 It is not for a small volume of datasets as it can easily overfit small data due to its sensitivity.
-It can be used for large volumes of data having more than 10,000+ rows, especially when one needs to achieve a high accuracy of results.
-It is the most widely used algorithm in Hackathons because the motive of the algorithm is to get good accuracy of results and also brace GPU leaning.
+It is the most widely used algorithm in Hackathons since the motive of the algorithm is to get good accuracy of results and also brace GPU leaning.

 ## Applications with Real Data